opentensor/developer-docs/docs/emissions.md

 Hierarchically speaking, the root network is at one level above the other 32 subnets.

 Structurally speaking, a root network is not that different from any other subnet.
-The root network has a fixed number of subnet validators, i.e., 64 largest subnet validators.
-The 32 subnets take the place of subnet miners in the root network.
+The root network has a fixed number of validators, i.e., the 64 largest subnet validators.
+Instead of miners, the root network has the 32 subnets.

 Behaviorally speaking, root network validators behave much the same way as any other subnet validator.
 A root network validator expresses their opinion on the quality of the subnets, similar to how a non-root subnet validator expresses their opinion on the quality of subnet miners in its subnet.